ImageOptim/libimagequant/README.md

 Libimagequant is dual-licensed:

-* For Free/Libre Open Source Software it's available under [GPL v3 or later](https://raw.github.com/pornel/pngquant/master/lib/COPYRIGHT) with additional copyright notices for older parts of the code.
+* For Free/Libre Open Source Software it's available under [GPL v3 or later](https://raw.github.com/ImageOptim/libimagequant/master/COPYRIGHT) with additional copyright notices for older parts of the code.

 * For use in non-GPL software (e.g. closed-source or App Store distribution) please ask kornel@pngquant.org for a commercial license.

 ## Download

-The [library](https://pngquant.org/lib) is currently a part of the [pngquant2 project](https://github.com/pornel/pngquant/tree/master/lib).
+The [library](https://pngquant.org/lib) is currently a part of the [pngquant2 project](https://pngquant.org).
+[Repository](https://github.com/ImageOptim/libimagequant).

-Files needed for the library are only in the `lib/` directory inside the repository (and you can ignore the rest).

 ## Compiling and Linking

-The library can be linked with ANSI C, C++ and [Rust](https://crates.io/crates/imagequant/) programs.
+The library can be linked with ANSI C, C++ and [Rust](https://github.com/pornel/libimagequant-rust) programs.
 It has no external dependencies.

 To build on Unix-like systems run:

-    make -C lib
+    make static

-it will create `lib/libimagequant.a` which you can link with your program.
+it will create `libimagequant.a` which you can link with your program.

-    gcc yourprogram.c /path/to/lib/libimagequant.a
+    gcc yourprogram.c /path/to/libimagequant.a

 On BSD, use `gmake` (GNU make) rather than the native `make`.

 Alternatively you can compile the library with your program simply by including all `.c` files (and define `NDEBUG` to get a fast version):

-    gcc -std=c99 -O3 -DNDEBUG lib/*.c yourprogram.c
+    gcc -std=c99 -O3 -DNDEBUG libimagequant/*.c yourprogram.c

 In [Rust](https://github.com/pornel/libimagequant-rust),
-if using Cargo, add `imagequant` to dependencies.
+if using Cargo, add [`imagequant`](https://crates.io/crates/imagequant/) to dependencies.

 ### Compiling on Windows/Visual Studio

 The library can be compiled with any C compiler that has at least basic support for C99 (GCC, clang, ICC, C++ Builder, even Tiny C Compiler), but Visual Studio 2012 and older are not up to date with the 1999 C standard.
 There are 2 options for using `libimagequant` on Windows:

- * Use Visual Studio **2013** (MSVC 18) and an [MSVC-compatible branch of the library](https://github.com/pornel/pngquant/tree/msvc/lib)
+ * Use Visual Studio **2013** (MSVC 18) and an [MSVC-compatible branch of the library](https://github.com/ImageOptim/libimagequant/tree/msvc)
  * Or use GCC from [MinGW](http://www.mingw.org).
 Use GCC to build `libimagequant.a` (using the instructions above for Unix) and add it along with `libgcc.a` (shipped with the MinGW compiler) to your VC project.

 ## Overview